-- During the 2021-2022 school year, free lunches are available to all students.
-(A "free" lunch must contain at least 3 of the food groups.)
-An additional entree and ala carte items (bottled water, 2nd milk, fruit cup, etc.) may be purchased to accompany a hot or sack lunch.
-Money can be put on your family lunch account for those items.
-(Lunch accounts should not have negative balances.) - Students and parents will not be allowed to bring in pop or meals from outside establishments. (e.g. Pizza Hut or McDonald's) We appreciate your cooperation with this policy.
+- Students and parents will not be allowed to bring in pop or meals from outside establishments. (e.g. Pizza Hut or McDonald's) We appreciate your cooperation with this policy.
 You may take your child out for lunch; remember to sign him/her out at the office.

 School Policy does not allow parents and students to bring in pop or meals from outside establishments.

-(For Example Pizza Hut or McDonald's) We appreciate your cooperation with this policy.
+(For Example Pizza Hut or McDonald's)

+We appreciate your cooperation with this policy.

 - Parents are welcome to join their student(s) for lunch beginning September 1st.
-(This gives us a few weeks to establish routines.)
-Adult meals are \$4.75. - Friends or sibling guests must be accompanied by an adult.
+(This gives us a few weeks to establish routines.) - Friends or sibling guests must be accompanied by an adult.